webpack/webpack.js.org/content/guides/code-splitting.md

   - pastelsky
 ---

-Code splitting is one of the most compelling feature of webpack.
+Code splitting is one of the most compelling features of webpack.
 It allows you to split your code into various bundles which you can then load on demand — like when a user navigates to a matching route, or on an event from the user.
 This allows for smaller bundles, and allows you to control resource load prioritization, which if used correctly, can have a major impact on your application load time.

 There are mainly two kinds of code splitting that can be accomplished with webpack: